Bearwood, West Midlands: History

 The early 20th century before World War I was marked by a number of ornate landmark buildings.
 One example is the 1908 structure opposite The Bear Tavern on the corner of Sandon Road and Bearwood Road.
 Built in 1907 for the Co-operative Society, this imposing building with terracotta ornaments is now divided into a number of separate shops.

 The Merrivale Road housing estate south of Hadley Stadium was built from 1905 to 1908.

 Some of the Birmingham conurbation's older properties can be found in the roads adjoining Bearwood Road.
 A traditionally upper working class area of Victorian terraced houses, this has more recently become much sought after, as house prices in neighbouring areas such as Harborne have moved out of the range of first time buyers.

 During the 1918 general election, Bearwood came close to having two women MPs from amongst the first 17 to stand at the first opportunity, following changes in the election law.
 The boundary between the Stourbridge, Worcestershire constituency and the Smethwick constituency roughly runs along what are now known as Wigorn Road and Thimblemill Road.
 In Stourbridge, Mary Macarthur was the Labour candidate, and in Smethwick, Christabel Pankhurst fought as a Women's Party candidate on behalf of the coalition.
 Both lost, but had they won, Bearwood would have been the first community in the country, possibly the world, to be represented at parliamentary level by two women.

 In 1967 Bearwood Primary School appointed Tony O'Connor as head teacher.
 He was the first Black head teacher in the UK having been born in Jamaica and came to Britain with the RAF in 1943.
 The day after the announcement of his appointment racist slogans and swastikas were daubed around the school.
 O'Connor was well liked by both parents and children and retired in 1983.
 Local historian David Hallam is currently researching his life.

+Governance

+Bearwood is in Abbey ward for elections to Sandwell borough council.